Perth – Melbourne – Perth Tour

 Itinerary – One Day Tour – Ferguson Valley

 As soon as we leave Armadale, we wind our way through the green pastures of the South West Highway with beautiful scenic views to Harvey for morning tea on the balcony of the replica Stirling Cottage, overlooking the Harvey River.
-You can take your time to view the May Gibbs gumnut display in the visitor centre and afterwards enjoy the beautiful gardens and the mini orchard.
+You can take your time to view the May Gibbs gumnut display in the visitor centre and enjoy the beautiful gardens and mini orchards afterwards.
 Maybe you are lucky to spot a Pacific Black Duck or a Pale Flecked Garden Sunskink!

 Welcome to Gnomesville…